espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Instinct Crown (Fury).md

 * * *

 **Effect** You Rage and draw upon your instinct to gain a boon.
 Your boundless fury allows you push past your natural limits, moving with unmatched speed.
-You become [[Quickened]] until the end of your rage.
+You become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Quickened]] until the end of your rage.
 You can use your extra action only to Stride or Strike.